maelstrom-research/Rmonize/README.md

 <br>

-To support organized and well documented harmonization, Rmonize includes functions to prepare and validate the required input datasets and metadata, generate harmonized datasets and metadata, evaluate data processing, and produce reports to help assess harmonized data content and quality.
 Data processing in Rmonize depends on three external user-provided
-elements: the input datasets, DataSchema (list of core variables to generate across datasets), and Data Processing Elements.
-The DataSchema and Data Processing Elements are prepared in spreadsheets that can be easily modified and shared outside of R. Templates can be downloaded here.
-Rmonize uses two underlying packages,
+elements: the input datasets (datasets collected by individual studies or data collection centres), DataSchema (list of core variables to generate across input datasets), and Data Processing Elements (elements and algorithms needed to process variables from input datasets into DataSchema formats).
+The DataSchema and Data Processing Elements are prepared in Excel spreadsheets and imported into R, and they can be easily modified and shared outside of R. The package includes integrated functions to support organized data processing and generate well documented outputs.
+These functions help to prepare and validate inputs, process input datasets into harmonized datasets, identify and troubleshoot errors in processing elements, and produce documentation to help users evaluate harmonized data content and quality.
+The main outputs provided by Rmonize are the harmonized datasets, their associated data dictionaries, and reports with descriptive statistics, provided in summary tables or figures.
+Rmonize also uses two underlying packages,
 <a href="https://cran.r-project.org/web/packages/madshapR/index.html"
 target="_blank">madshapR</a> and
 <a href="https://cran.r-project.org/web/packages/fabR/index.html"
 target="_blank">fabR</a>, which include many functions to work with data and metadata.
-Functions required by Rmonize are automatically loaded and accessible to the user without loading madshapR and fabR, but these packages include additional useful functions for data processing.
+The specific functions required by Rmonize are automatically loaded and accessible to the user without separately loading madshapR and fabR.

-# Get started
+# Installation

-## Install the package

 ``` r
 # To install the R package: